simon-ess/training-vm/doc/vagrant.md

 ## Skrinking the VM into a small appliance file

 TODO
-This will describe how to zero unused blocks and make a small appliance file.
+This will describe how to zero unused blocks and make a smaller appliance file.